Storm Reference - Automation

 Governance / Management

-Consider any oversight or approval processes that you may need in order to implement and manage automation effectively in your environment.
+Consider any review or approval processes that you may need in order to manage automation effectively in your environment.
 Organization-wide automation requires coordination and oversight:

-• Where multiple users have the ability to create automated tasks, it is possible for them to create duplicative or even conflicting automation.
-Consider who should be repsonsible for deconflicting and approving automation that will be deployed in your production environment.
+• If multiple users have the ability to create automated tasks, it is possible for them to create duplicative or even conflicting automation.
+Consider who should be responsible for deconflicting and approving automation that will be deployed in your production environment.

 • Automation is often used to enrich indicators (i.e., query various third-party APIs to pull in more data related to a node).
 Some third-party APIs may impose query limits, may be subject to a license or subscription fee, or both.
 Consider how to balance effective use of automation without overusing or exceeding any applicable quotas.